MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 This anchor type relies on a printed physical marker that HoloLens recognizes by using different sets of sensors.

 During scanning, the position and orientation can suffer a small amount of angular error, which is usually not visible to the eye.
 This small angular error might not be perceptible when looking at the green outline used during the scanning process (which might seem perfectly aligned to the printed anchor) but will affect holograms that are positioned far away from the anchor.
-However, QR and circular code anchors provide much more accurate results than holographic anchors. **QR code anchors are recommended when consistency of hologram position and alignment to real world objects is crucial.**
+However, QR and circular code anchors provide much more accurate results than holographic anchors. **QR code anchors are recommended when consistency of hologram position and alignment to real-world objects is crucial.**

 ## Holographic anchors